Omoku: Higher Institutions

-Notable Figures;
+Notable Figures

-Some notable figures in the Omoku are, Late Prof. Claude Ake, who advocated for the environmental justice of the Niger Delta along side late Ken Saro-wiwa.
+Some notable figures in the Omoku are, Late Prof. Claude Ake, who advocated for the environmental justice of the Niger Delta alongside late Ken Saro-wiwa.
 He was an unweaving critic of political violence and corruption in Nigeria and across Africa.
 He believed that the power in Africa could be used positively.

 Prof. Blessing Esuru Ahiauzu.
 A professor of Library studies in the Rivers State University and first female chief in Ogbaland.
 As a scholar and Christian, she believed in using the Ogba language as a driver of unity and progress.
 She is also the mother of Singer and Musician, Ric Hassani.
 And Widow to late Okechukwu Ahiauzu.
 She has also served as an acting VC in the Rivers state University and the University Librarian.

-Activities;
+Activities

 The Ogba people are known primarily for fishing and farming.